achaacha/goprofiles/README.md

-# gaiaonlineprofiles
+# GO Profiles
-My various Profiles stored in one area
+Used for live hosting